Explore health content from A to Z.

 Wear your bandage, splint, cast, or sling as directed by your doctor.

 Keep your hand raised above the level of your heart as much as possible for the first 2-3 days after surgery.
 This will help reduce swelling.

 Do the exercises taught to you in the hospital, or as instructed by your doctor.

-Do not drive a car until your doctor says it’s okay.
-And never drive if taking narcotic pain medication.
+Do not drive a car until your doctor says it’s OK.
+And never drive if taking opioid pain medication.

 Ask your doctor when you can return to work.
 If your job requires heavy lifting, you may not be able to return for several weeks.